 Your participation in this 12-week study is completely voluntary and you will be reimbursed for your time.
 Participants will receive guidance on how to increase daily physical activity and decrease the time they spend sitting down.

-If you are interested in participating in Just Us Moving or have a question, please call Megan Wing at (860) 707-0526 or email firstname.lastname@example.org.
+If you are interested in participating in Just Us Moving please fill out this recruitment response form to see if you are eligible.
+If you have a question, please call Megan Wing at (860) 707-0526 or email firstname.lastname@example.org.

 Cato Laurencin, M.D., Ph.D.

 Helen Wu, Ph.D.